Finance for Non-Finance Professionals: Understanding Financial Reports and Accounts

 - Learn to present management information to managers or trustees in a useful and effective way and understand what should be included in a budget and why.

-The course is open to all Pears Grantees and aimed at anyone with little or no previous financial experience but who have financial responsibilities in their charities and need to understand and interpret financial information.
+The course is only open to Pears Grantees and aimed at anyone with little or no previous financial experience but who have financial responsibilities in their charities and need to understand and interpret financial information.
 It especially suits charity directors, staff and trustees.

 If you’re interested in attending, or think a member of your team will benefit from this course, please email firstname.lastname@example.org.